ymgyt/syndicationd/crates/synd_api/README.md

 GraphQL schema wiring, authentication, request limits, shutdown, and observability.
 Feed lifecycle behavior is delegated to `synd-registry`, and SQLite storage adapters are provided by `synd-persistence`.

+This crate is a library.
+The local daemon process is started through `synd daemon serve`.

 ## OpenTelemetry